Explore All Topics

 • An adopted child is treated as your own child.
 An adopted child is any child placed with you for legal adoption

-The child must live with you in the same main home within the U.S. for more than half of the year.
+The child must live with you within the U.S. for more than half of the year.
 This doesn’t include Puerto Rico or other U.S. territories or possessions.
 Exceptions are allowed for:

 • Temporary absences